MatejLeher/english-for-designers/03-curriculum-vitae/my-cv-matejleher.md

 **2020–present**

 I was working on creating promotional materials for online events and I was also responsible for promoting it on social media.
 I was promoted to position of marketing manager.
-In August and September I was part of a team creating bigger online event for University of Economics and I created logo and all promotional materials.
+In August and September I was part of a team creating bigger online event for University of Economics, Prague and I created logo and all promotional materials.
 I also did few presentations and sessions about marketing and design.
 Now I've been elected as vice-president of marketing functional area for next year.

 ### AMNESTY INTERNATIONAL IN CHOTĚBOŘ <img src="./images/Amnesty-International-logo.png" alt="Amnesty-International-logo.png" width="180" image align="right"/>